git-shawn/swift-readability/README.md

 }
 ```

-### ReaderControllable protocol
+### ReaderControllable Protocol

-Below are usage examples for each of the functions provided by the ReaderControllable protocol extension.
-Since WKWebView conforms to ReaderControllable, you can call these methods directly on your WKWebView instance.
+Below are usage examples for each of the functions provided by the `ReaderControllable` protocol extension.
+Since `WKWebView` conforms to `ReaderControllable`, you can call these methods directly on your `WKWebView` instance.

+> [!WARNING]
+>  Changes to the reader style (theme and font size) are only available when the web view is in Reader Mode.

 ```swift
 // Set the entire reader style (theme and font size)